rezabdollahzadeh/StaySafe/README.md

 # StaySafe

-Android app to warn people of dangerous animals in the area.
+StaySafe is a Android app to warn people of dangerous animals in the area.

 ## Why StaySafe?